junxit/us-congress-bills-115/metadata.md

 - 2018-05-16 — Senate amendment agreed to: Amendment SA 2245 agreed to in Senate by Unanimous Consent.
 - 2018-05-16 — Senate amendment proposed (on the floor): Amendment SA 2245 proposed by Senator McConnell for Senator Cornyn.(consideration: CR S2731-2732; text: CR S2731-2732)
 - 2018-05-16 — Senate amendment submitted
+- 2018-05-17 — Message on Senate action sent to the House.
+- 2018-06-06 — DEBATE - The House proceeded with one hour of debate on the motion to concur in the Senate amendment to H.R.
+3249.
+- 2018-06-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-06-06 — Mr. Goodlatte moved that the House agree to the Senate amendment.
+- 2018-06-06 — On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 394 - 13, 2 Present (Roll no. 239).
+- 2018-06-06 — POSTPONED PROCEEDINGS - At the conclusion of debate on the motion to concur in the Senate amendment to H.R.
+3249, the Chair put the question on adoption of the motion and by voice vote announced the ayes had prevailed.
+Mr. Goodlatte demanded the yeas and nays and the Chair postponed further proceedings on the motion until later in the legislative day.
+- 2018-06-06 — Pursuant to the provisions of H.Res.
+918, Mr. Goodlatte brought up H.R.
+3249 and offered a motion.
+- 2018-06-06 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 394 - 13, 2 Present (Roll no. 239).
+- 2018-06-06 — The previous question was ordered pursuant to the rule.
+- 2018-06-07 — Presented to President.
+- 2018-06-07 — Presented to President.
+- 2018-06-18 — Became Public Law No: 115-185.
+- 2018-06-18 — Became Public Law No: 115-185.
+- 2018-06-18 — Signed by President.
+- 2018-06-18 — Signed by President.